p0t4t0sandwich/ServerPanelManager/README.md

 ## TODO:

-Contributions and suggestions are welcome!
-Just open an issue or a pull request, and I'll get to it as soon as I can.

 ### General

-- [ ] Add a command to reload the config
+- Add a command to reload the config
-- [ ] Fabric client side chat mixin -- do it like this? https://www.reddit.com/r/fabricmc/comments/wg7jrx/onchat/
+- Fabric client side chat mixin -- do it like this? https://www.reddit.com/r/fabricmc/comments/wg7jrx/onchat/
-- [ ] Add webhook support here and there
+- Add webhook support here and there
+- various in-game event triggers
+  - integrate with the AMP scheduler
+  - webhooks

 ### Permissions

-- [ ] Design a permission schema -- `spm.<command>.<server>` - `spm.<command>.<group>`
+- Design a permission schema -- `spm.<command>.<server>` - `spm.<command>.<group>`
-- [ ] Add permissions for each command -- `spm.command.<command>`
+- Add permissions for each command -- `spm.command.<command>`
-- [ ] Add permissions for each command for each server -- `spm.<command>.<server>`
+- Add permissions for each command for each server -- `spm.<command>.<server>`
-- [ ] Add permissions for each command for each group -- `spm.<command>.<group>`
+- Add permissions for each command for each group -- `spm.<command>.<group>`

-- [ ] Set up dynamic permissions checks
+- Set up dynamic permissions checks
-  - [ ] Bukkit and BungeeCord will be easy, just use the `hasPermission` method
+  - Bukkit and BungeeCord will be easy, just use the `hasPermission` method
-  - [ ] Fabric will be more fun to implement -- either look into how Fabric does it, or require LuckPerms to doll out specific permissions
+  - Fabric will be more fun to implement -- either look into how Fabric does it, or require LuckPerms to doll out specific permissions
-  - [ ] Similar dealio for Forge
+  - Similar dealio for Forge

 ### Misc

-- [ ] various in-game event triggers
-  - [ ] integrate with the AMP scheduler
-  - [ ] set up webhook support

-- [ ] Update mods/plugins from url? -- maybe add a `update` command to the group system?
+- Update mods/plugins from url? -- maybe add a `update` command to the group system?
-  - [ ] Optional: include regex to delete old files
+  - Optional: include regex to delete old files

-- [ ] Server console regex trigger -- maybe add a `regex` command to the group system?
+- Server console regex trigger -- maybe add a `regex` command to the group system?

-- [ ] No-start status fix -- plop a proper `server started` message in the console -- Fix for Forge 1.12.2 v14.23.5.2858 and FTB Revelation
+- No-start status fix -- plop a proper `server started` message in the console -- Fix for Forge 1.12.2 v14.23.5.2858 and FTB Revelation

-- [ ] Add the ability to sync the config with a database? -- would need one AMPServerManager process to act as a main process and handle all the group tasks.
+- Add the ability to sync the config with a database? -- would need one AMPServerManager process to act as a main process and handle all the group tasks.
-  - [ ] hot reload the config when it changes -- how? -- LuckPerms does it, maybe subscribe to database changes?
+  - hot reload the config when it changes -- how? -- LuckPerms does it, maybe subscribe to database changes?

+## Release Notes